cloudflare/cloudflare-docs/content/workers/runtime-apis/kv.md

 Due to the eventually consistent nature of Workers KV, concurrent writes can end up overwriting one another.
 It is a common pattern to write data from a single process via Wrangler or the API.
 This avoids competing, concurrent writes because of the single stream.
 All data is still readily available within all Workers bound to the namespace.

-Writes are immediately visible to other requests in the same edge location, but can take up to 60 seconds to be visible in other parts of the world.
+Writes are immediately visible to other requests in the same global network location, but can take up to 60 seconds to be visible in other parts of the world.
 Refer to [How KV works](/workers/learning/how-kv-works/) for more information on this topic.

 #### Writing data in bulk